 On-campus parking is permitted only in designated locations.
 Vehicles parked in other than designated areas or in restricted zones will be subject to removal.
 Any vehicle parked in a manner that will block or hinder the safe movement of others will be subject to removal.
 Vehicles not parked in assigned spaces are subject to blocked wheels and/or removal.
 Students who drive vehicles to school park at their own risk and must understand that neither the school nor the Governing Board can be held responsible for the vehicle.
 Any vehicle illegally parked may be impounded.
 Keep your car locked.
 Do not leave books or other valuables in your car.
 Report immediately, in writing, any incident involving vehicles to the security personnel or assistant principal.
-10Y RIDING: The use of cars or motorcycles for cruising around during the lunch period, before school, or during the school day is forbidden.
+JOY RIDING: The use of cars or motorcycles for cruising around during the lunch period, before school, or during the school day is forbidden.
 Cars used in this way are a traffic hazard.
 The speed limit on campus is 5 m.p.h.
-Parking will be assigned according to the following priority: seniors, juniors, and then sophomores.
+Parking will be assigned according to the following priority: seniors, juniors, then sophomores.
 All cars using the high school parking facilities must have a parking permit displayed as instructed.
 Violations of parking rules and postings may result in towing or blocking wheels at the owner's expense.
-The cost of a parking permit is \$75 for the year.
+The cost of a parking permit is \$60 for the year.
 Parking on campus is a privilege.
-Students may not move their vehicles from lot to another or the city streets during school hours.